Procedures for Handling Disputes

 2.3.2.
-An instructor could be claiming that a student has violated some provision of MSU's policy on integrity of scholarship and grades, which addresses cheating, plagiarism, and related matters (the policy can be found on MSU's and the Ombudsman's website).
-The Elementary Teacher Preparation Program Coordinator or Subject Area Leader should see that the policy is followed and particularly that, when the penalty grade 0.0 for a course is given only for academic dishonesty, the instructor notifies the Associate Dean, who as necessary will inform the student's academic dean of the circumstances.
+An instructor could be claiming that a student has violated some provision of MSU's policy on integrity of scholarship and grades, which addresses cheating, plagiarism, and related matters (the policy can be found on MSU's and the Ombudsman's web site).
+The Secondary Teacher Preparation Program Coordinator or Subject Area Leader should see that the policy is followed and particularly that, when the penalty grade 0.0 for a course is given only for academic dishonesty, the instructor notifies the Associate Dean, who as necessary will inform the student's academic dean of the circumstances.

 2.3.4.
 An instructor might be claiming that a teacher candidate or intern has violated or failed to satisfy the TE Department's Professional Conduct Policy For Teacher Candidates.
-For undergraduates, the Elementary Teacher Preparation Program Coordinator or Subject Area Leader should determine whether the Criteria for Progression for the Internship should be invoked and, if so, follow procedures provided in Section II of that policy.
-Otherwise, the case should be handled as a Departmental matter, which the Elementary Teacher Preparation Program Coordinator or Subject Area Leader handles on behalf of the Department Chair, consulting with the Chair as needed.
+For undergraduates, the Secondary Teacher Preparation Program Coordinator or Subject Area Leader should determine whether the Criteria for Progression for the Internship should be invoked and, if so, follow procedures provided in Section II of that policy.
+Otherwise, the case should be handled as a Departmental matter, which the Secondary Teacher Preparation Program Coordinator or Subject Area Leader handles on behalf of the Department Chair, consulting with the Chair as needed.

 2.3.5.
-A student could be bringing a complaint, unresolved in Step 1, about an instructor or about instruction, related to MSU's Code of Teaching Responsibility, or to Academic Freedom for Students at Michigan State University(both available from the MSU website), or related to the terms of a syllabus or a team handbook.
-In all of these situations, the Elementary Teacher Preparation Program Coordinator or Subject Area Leader will be acting on behalf of the Department Chair, consulting with the Chair as needed.
-In general, The Elementary Teacher Preparation Program Coordinator or Subject Area Leader should be guided by the descriptions of undergraduate rights and responsibilities in section 2.3 of Academic Freedom for Students at Michigan State University and, for interns, of graduate student rights and responsibilities in the corresponding section of Graduate Student Rights and Responsibilities.
+A student could be bringing a complaint, unresolved in Step 1, about an instructor or about instruction, related to MSU's Code of Teaching Responsibility, or to Academic Freedom for Students at Michigan State University(both available from the MSU web site), or related to the terms of a syllabus or a team handbook.
+In all of these situations, the Secondary Teacher Preparation Program Coordinator or Subject Area Leader will be acting on behalf of the Department Chair, consulting with the Chair as needed.
+In general, The Secondary Teacher Preparation Program Coordinator or Subject Area Leader should be guided by the descriptions of undergraduate rights and responsibilities in section 2.3 of Academic Freedom for Students at Michigan State University and, for interns, of graduate student rights and responsibilities in the corresponding section of Graduate Student Rights and Responsibilities.

 - Refer complaints concerning instructional practice or competence of a tenure-stream faculty member directly to the Department Chair, and handle complaints concerning instructional practice or competence of term faculty members and doctoral student instructors.